 - Buy local!
 Seattle and our neighborhoods are troves of the best products on the planet.
 Spend time in local farmers markets, Seattle-made events and you’re sure to make some outstanding connections.

-- Subscribe to a CSA.
-Fresh veggies from sustainable, organic farms are worth the price.
+- Subscribe to a sustainable, organic farm co-op because the prices are worth it!

 - Have an extra pair of sunglasses in every vehicle/purse you own.
 Trust me on this one.